sarveshshingare/bynryapp/README.md

 1. Download the zip file from GitHub.
 2. Open the project in Visual Studio Code.
-3. On the terminal, enter this command:
+3. On the terminal, enter this command: flutter pub get
 4. This will install all the necessary dependencies.
 5. Run the app.